 Note: In the event an incident is not resolved at the time grade reports are due to the Registrar (e.g., an alleged violation is discovered during the final examination period), an incomplete grade will be assigned until the allegation is resolved.

 2.03 The student contacts the instructor within five school days of receiving Form A to schedule a resolution meeting.
+Pre-finals and finals weeks do not count as school days for this purpose, though if all parties agree, a resolution meeting may be held during these weeks.

 2.04 The instructor recommends an academic sanction for alleged violations of academic integrity.
-For undergraduate and professional students, the instructor should recommend level one or level two sanctions for alleged violations of academic integrity.
-For graduate students, the instructor should recommend the appropriate sanction level of either one, two, or three for alleged violations of academic integrity.
+For undergraduate, graduate and professional students, the instructor should recommend the appropriate sanction of an admonition or level of either one, two, or three for alleged violations of academic integrity.
 The following maximum sanctions are:

-—

-a.
+Admonition—essentially a warning by the instructor of record of a course, and not considered a grievance.
+The sanction for an admonition will be a grade reduction that does not exceed the value of the assignment in question.
+An admonition may be assessed for violations including but not limited to the following:

+Plagiarism/copying of work done for a course, if the plagiarized/copied material makes up less than 10% of the assignment, or deemed a minor violation by the instructor of record (first offense only).

+Unauthorized collaboration on homework assignments making up less than 10% of the assignment, or deemed a minor violation by the instructor of record (first offense only).

+A first offense is not automatically treated as an admonition.
+If an admonition is assessed, the warning and sanction will be reported to the Academic Integrity Office.
+Ordinarily, an admonition may only be assessed once and adjudication of additional academic integrity violations will take into account the admonition.
+The resolution of additional academic integrity violations may be adversely impacted by the earlier assessment of an admonition.

+b.
 Level one sanction—a grade of "zero" or "F" for the assignment or examination for violations including but not limited to the following: